abhishek-kumar-patel43/First/README.md

 # First
-This is my first Github repo. i just want to learn Github through this.
+This is my first Github repo.
+I just want to learn Github through this.